 Understand the policies pertaining to selecting contract types.

-Understand policies pertaining to fixed-price contracts
+Understand policies pertaining to fixed-price contracts.

-Understand policies pertaining to cost reimbursement contracts
+Understand policies pertaining to cost reimbursement contracts.

-Understand procedures for selecting contract types
+Understand procedures for selecting contract types.

 Candace can now begin to write the learning objectives based on the desired performance competencies from the job task analysis.
-Candace intends to first develop Terminal Learning Objectives (TLOs) in the topic of Contract Planning.
+Candace intends to first develop terminal learning objectives (TLOs) in the topic of Contract Planning.
 In other words, the statements that she comes up with will describe what learners will know or be expected to do upon completing a full unit or lesson within the learning asset.
-Later, she will develop Enabling Learning Objectives (ELOs), which will describe what learners will need to know or be expected to do in order to achieve the Contract Planning TLOs.
+Later, she will develop enabling learning objectives (ELOs), which will describe what learners will need to know or be expected to do in order to achieve the Contract Planning TLOs.

 Lilly works with Candace in identifying broad areas of content they need to include in the learning asset to ensure the learner can achieve the desired competencies.
-Content related to the first desired performance outcome [Understand the policies pertaining to types of contracts that may be used in acquisition.] will support one of the organization’s overall learning goals [Contract planning].
+Content related to the first desired performance outcome [Understand the policies pertaining to types of contracts that may be used in acquisition] will support one of the organization’s overall learning goals [Contract planning].

 Included in Lilly’s list of necessary broad content are: